Rhode Island Hospital Visiting Hours and Guidelines

 - All visitors must show a picture ID.
 You will be screened upon entry to the hospital and asked to sanitize hands and social distance six feet apart.

-- All visitors are required to wear a mask that covers the nose and mouth, regardless of vaccination status.
-Masks must be worn at all times while in the hospital.
+- All visitors are still required to wear a mask that covers the nose and mouth, regardless of vaccination status.
+Masks must be worn at all times while in the hospital, per CDC and RI DOH guidelines.
 All visitors will be given a hospital-approved mask to wear in place of or in addition to their own mask.

 Number of Visitors Per Patient